chef-boneyard/database/README.md

       action :grant
     end

-    # grant all privileges on all databases/tables from localhost
+    # grant all privileges on all databases/tables from 127.0.0.1
     mysql_database_user 'super_user' do
       connection mysql_connection_info
       password 'super_secret'